uds-se/fuzzingbook/README.md

 You can use this book in three ways:

-* You can __[read chapters in your browser](http://www.fuzzingbook.org/html/Main.html)__.
-Check out the list of chapters in the menu above, or start right away with the [introduction to testing](http://www.fuzzingbook.org/html/Intro_Testing.html) or the [introduction to fuzzing](http://www.fuzzingbook.org/html/Basic_Fuzzing.html).
+* You can __read chapters in your browser__.
+Check out the list of chapters in the menu above, or start right away with the
+<a href="https://www.fuzzingbook.org/html/Intro_Testing.html" target=_blank>introduction to testing</a> or the
+<a href="https://www.fuzzingbook.org/html/Basic_Fuzzing.html" target=_blank>introduction to fuzzing</a>.
 All code is available for download.

 * You can __interact with chapters as Jupyter Notebooks__ (beta).
-This allows you edit and extend the code, experimenting _live in your browser._  Just click on "Open as Notebook" at the top of each chapter.
-[Try interacting with the introduction to fuzzing.](https://mybinder.org/v2/gh/uds-se/fuzzingbook/master?filepath=notebooks/Basic_Fuzzing.ipynb)
+This allows you edit and extend the code, experimenting _live in your browser._  Just click on "Open as Notebook" at the top of each chapter. <a href="https://mybinder.org/v2/gh/uds-se/fuzzingbook/master?filepath=notebooks/Basic_Fuzzing.ipynb" target=_blank>Try interacting with the introduction to fuzzing.</a>

 * You can __present chapters as slides__ (beta).
 This allows for presenting the material in lectures.
 Just click on "View slides" at the top of each chapter.
-[Try viewing slides on the introduction to fuzzing.](http://www.fuzzingbook.org/slides/Basic_Fuzzing.slides.html)
+<a href="https://www.fuzzingbook.org/slides/Basic_Fuzzing.slides.html" target=_blank>Try viewing slides on the introduction to fuzzing.</a>

 This book is _work in progress,_ with new chapters coming out every week.
-To get notified when a new chapter comes out, <a href="https://twitter.com/FuzzingBook?ref_src=twsrc%5Etfw" data-show-count="false">follow us on Twitter</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>.
+To get notified when a new chapter comes out, <a href="https://twitter.com/FuzzingBook?ref_src=twsrc%5Etfw" data-show-count="false">follow us on Twitter</a>.
-<a href="https://twitter.com/FuzzingBook?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">Follow @FuzzingBook on Twitter</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## News